RobertCwenar/Test1/README.md

 # Practise Python

-# How this will work
+# How this it work
 This repository is intended for testing and learning new Python concepts and structures.
 ------------------------------------------------------------------------------------------
-To repozytorium będzie służyło do testowania i uczenia się nowych elementów w języku Python.
+Repozytorium będzie służyło do testowania i uczenia się nowych elementów w języku Python.

 I will commit exercises here as I practice Python.